AbhishekDadSrinivas/Restaurent-Management-System/README.md

 # Restaurent-Management-System
-This roject is used to order food online and get the food easily It has add  to cart option and u you can also choose cash on deleviery
+This project is used to order food online and get the food easily It has add  to cart option and u you can also choose cash on deleviery